kkreuning/rabo.dev/docs/developer-tools/webhooks/accepting-events/verifying-signatures.md

 Rabo Smart Pay signs all deliveries using a cryptographically secure signature, this allows your server to mathematically verify that a delivery is, indeed, originating from Rabo Smart Pay.

-Rabo Smart Pay uses [JSON Web Signatures](https://en.wikipedia.org/wiki/JSON_Web_Signature) with a detached payload, the public keys for verification are published at [https://pay.rabobank.nl/.well-known/jwks.json](https://pay.rabobank.nl/.well-known/jwks.json).
+Rabo Smart Pay uses [JSON Web Signatures](https://en.wikipedia.org/wiki/JSON_Web_Signature) with a detached payload as its, authentication mechanism.

+Rabo Smart Pay publishes its public keys at [https://pay.rabobank.nl/.well-known/jwks.json](https://pay.rabobank.nl/.well-known/jwks.json).
 When verifying a signature you must always use one of the published keys!

 ## Verifying signatures using the SDK
 :::info covered by the SDK

-When using the `smartPay.processWebhook` or equivalent method of the SDK, signature validation is this is taken care of automatically.
+When using the `smartPay.processWebhook` or equivalent method of the SDK, signature validation is taken care of automatically.

 :::

-To manually verify the signature of an event, you need to provide the "raw" body as an array byte, together with the signature from the HTTP header.
+To manually verify the signature of an event, you need to provide the "raw" bytes of the HTTP request's body, together with the signature from the HTTP header `x-smartpay-signature`.

 ```java
 SmartPay smartPay = new SmartPay(REFRESH_TOKEN);